Royalty9628/alx-system_engineering-devops/0x00-shell_basics/README.md

 File : 10-back - script that changes the working directory to the previous one.
 File : 11-lists - script that that lists all files.
 File : 12-file_type - script that prints the type of the file named.
+File : 13-symbolic_link - script that Create a symbolic link.